 When speaking with business owners who are considering selling, it is common to hear things like “I know someone that sold their company in 30 days” or "My friends sold their business for X price, I can get that!"

-Point being, sellers often have unrealistic expectations of the value of the company.
+The point being, sellers often have unrealistic expectations of the value of the company.
 We don’t blame them- who wouldn't want a maximum return on their investment?

 However, getting started with a realistic valuation can help you start off on the right foot.
 Your business can have the highest price tag in the world, but if you don’t get any traction with buyers, what good does that do?
 Having a fair market valuation drives traction and traction closes deals.